Introduction to guest:

 Give yourself permission to rest.
 Don’t be afraid to rest.
 Don’t be afraid to do nothing.
 “I made myself a priority.”

-Useful techniques to prepare, relax and recover: diaphragmatic breathing, visualisation and the use of words.
+Useful techniques to prepare, relax and recover: diaphragmatic breathing, visualisation and the powerful use of appropriate self-talk.

 Consistency over intensity.